-1. Frontage on Road
+1) Frontage on Road

-1.1 A development permit shall not be issued unless the site intended to be used, or upon which a building or structure is to be erected, abuts, or has frontage on an all weather graded road which has been built to municipal standards, unless satisfactory arrangements have been made with Council for the improvement or building of a road where required.
+A) A development permit shall not be issued unless the site intended to be used, or upon which a building or structure is to be erected, abuts, or has frontage on an all weather graded road which has been built to municipal standards, unless satisfactory arrangements have been made with Council for the improvement or building of a road where required.
 The arrangements with Council shall be made prior to the issuance of the development permit approval or subdivision approval.

-2. Building to be moved
+2) Building to be moved

-No building or structure shall be moved within, or into, the municipality, without first obtaining a Development Permit from the Development Officer.
+A) No building or structure shall be moved within, or into, the municipality, without first obtaining a Development Permit from the Development Officer, with the exception of those described in Part 2 Section 12 of this Bylaw.
 When reviewing a Development Permit for a building to be moved, the aesthetic appeal of the building and its fit with the adjacent properties will be considered.

-3. Waste Disposal
+3) Waste Disposal

-3.1 No development or use of land which requires sewage disposal or landfill facilities shall be permitted unless those facilities are approved by the Regional Health Authority of Saskatchewan Environment.
+A) No development or use of land which requires sewage disposal or landfill facilities shall be permitted unless those facilities are approved by the Regional Health Authority of Saskatchewan Environment.
 Disposal of liquid, solid, or gaseous waste shall be governed by Acts administered by the Province of Saskatchewan.

-4. Water Supply
+4) Water Supply

-4.1 No development of use of land shall be permitted where the proposal will adversely affect domestic and municipal water supplies, or where a suitable, potable water supply cannot be furnished to the requirements of the Regional Health Authority and/or the Saskatchewan Watershed Authority.
+A) No development of use of land shall be permitted where the proposal will adversely affect domestic and municipal water supplies, or where a suitable, potable water supply cannot be furnished to the requirements of the Regional Health Authority and/or the Saskatchewan Water Security Agency.

-5. Storage of Hazardous Substances
+5) Storage of Hazardous Substances

-The storage of chemicals, fertilizers and combustible materials are subject to the requirements of both the federal and provincial governments.
+A) The storage of chemicals, fertilizers and combustible materials are subject to the requirements of both the federal and provincial governments.
 Council may require that necessary permits and approvals be obtained prior to the issuance of the Development Permit approval.

-6. Non Conforming Buildings, Sites and Uses
+6) Non-Conforming Buildings, Sites and Uses

-- The adoption of this bylaw or any amendments to this bylaw does not affect non-conforming buildings, sites or uses. - 6.2 The provisions of The Act apply to all non-conforming buildings, sites and uses. - 6.3 Non-conforming buildings or sites may be continued for the same use, maintained or repaired but must remain in their present form.
+- A) The adoption of this Bylaw or any amendments to this Bylaw does not affect non-conforming buildings, sites or uses. - B) The provisions of The Act apply to all non-conforming buildings, sites and uses. - C) Non-conforming buildings or sites may be continued for the same use, maintained or repaired but must remain in their present form.

-7. Sign and Billboard Regulations
+7) Sign and Billboard Regulations

-- 7.1 All signs located within a highway sign corridor shall meet the requirements of Saskatchewan's Ministry of Highways and Infrastructure.

-- 7.2 Applications for signs within the highway sign corridor shall be referred to Saskatchewan's Ministry of Highways and Infrastructure for review and comment.

-- 7.3 All signs not located within the highway sign corridor may only advertise agricultural commercial uses, home based businesses, the principal use of the site or the principal products offered for sale on a site and shall be required to obtain development permit approval prior to erection.

-- 7.4 Signs not requiring a permit include:
+- A) All signs located within a highway sign corridor shall meet the requirements of Saskatchewan's Ministry of Highways and Infrastructure. - B) Applications for signs within the highway sign corridor shall be referred to Saskatchewan's Ministry of Highways and Infrastructure for review and comment. - C) All signs not located within the highway sign corridor may only advertise agricultural commercial uses, home based businesses, farm-based businesses, the principal use of the site or the principal products offered for sale on a site and shall be subject to obtaining development permit approval prior to erection. - D) All sign shall be located so that no part of the sign encroaches on a public right of way or interferes with the sight line of any intersection. - E) Signs shall not be in excess of 3 sq. m., be greater than 3.5 m in height, or be illuminated.

-- a.
-Government and public utility signs

-- b.
-Real Estate Signs on properties for sale

-- c.
-Memorial Signs

-- d.
-Directional Signs

-- e.
-Address Signs

-- f.
-Election Signs

-- g.
-Construction Signs

-- 7.5 All signs, including those listed in Section 7.4 above, shall be located so that no part of the sign encroaches on a public right of way or interferes with the sight line of any intersection.

-7.6 Signs within residential areas shall not be in excess of 3 sq. m., be greater than 3.5 m in height, or be illuminated.

-8. Public Utilities
+8) Public Utilities